xLittleJ/spotify-queue-app/README.md

 1. Host the application on your domain
 2. Share the URL with your people
 3. Users log in with Discord
-4. Users can submit Spotify songs to automatically to add to your queue
+4. Users can submit Spotify songs to automatically add to your queue

 ## :handshake: Contributing